Active Advance Pro Wrestling

 Active Advance Pro Wrestling (2AW) is a Japanese professional wrestling promotion and training facility originally owned and promoted by Taka Michinoku.
 The promotion places emphasis on a style of puroresu that combines high-flying, technical wrestling, and martial arts.
 The promotion was originally called Kaientai Dojo (or K-DOJO for short).

 This style was largely contributed to by Taka Michinoku and is gaining popularity in Japan and abroad.
 K-DOJO is also heavily influenced by American-style wrestling and places a large amount of importance on presentation.
 For instance, each Club-K 3000 show that K-DOJO runs is equipped with a large screen near the entrance gate, similar to the Titantron, where a short introductory vignette is played during each wrestler's entrance and where the crowd can follow the action on-screen.

 They had a home building that doubles as their training facility, Chiba Blue Field, where all of their Club-K 3000 shows were held; in December 2011, the building was bought by the joshi pro-wrestling promotion Universal Woman's Pro Wrestling Reina, but K-Dojo continues to run shows from the renamed Reina Arena.
-On April 1, 2013, the arena was again renamed Blue Field.
+On April 1, 2013, the arena was again renamed Blue Field, then in June 2019 it was renamed 2AW Square.